UAlbertaALTLab/itwewina/neahtta/README.md

 The secret key is required for session storage in Flask.

 To generate `secret_key.do.not.check.in`, use a cryptographically secure random number generator.

-For example, using `openssl`:
+You can use the included script that will do this for you:

-	openssl rand -base64 32 > secret_key.do.not.check.in
+	python generate_key.py > secret_key.do.not.check.in

-This will create a 32 byte secret token, encoded in Base-64.

-## Running
+## Running (development server)

 Activate the virtualenv, then: